|►||Academic Services Home|

 Any undergraduate in good standing may declare Asian Studies (South Asia concentration) as a major.

-Students must complete the equivalent of two years of a South Asian language (30 credits at college level).
+Students must complete the equivalent of two years of a South Asian language (30 credits) at college level or demonstrate through the 2nd year level of proficiency.

 To see the requirements on a planning sheet, browse to our checklist below.